 So let’s take a closer look into Riobamba Ecuador!

 Riobamba may be best visited for its surrounding adventure.
 But in between trekking volcanos and cycling down them, it can be fun to more deeply explore this city.

 Sights to See in Riobamba

 It’s possible to explore most of Riobamba’s sights and attractions within one day of strolling around the town.
-Among the city landmarks are churches, museums, park spaces and more.
+Among the city landmarks are churches, museums, park spaces, and more.

 Riobamba’s city highlights may not be among Ecuador’s top attractions.
 But it’s definitely worth spending an enjoyable day wandering around town to see Riobamba’s sights and to taste its local specialties.

-The map below and subsequent list show Riobamba’s most notable highlights that can be easily accessed by walking around the city center.
+The map below and the subsequent list show Riobamba’s most notable highlights that can be easily accessed by walking around the city center.

 The Riobamba Cathedral Mixes Old with New

 The Cathedral located on Plaza Mayor is arguably the most notable church in Riobamba.
 Parts of the cathedral were built using stones from the former city that was destroyed in the 1797 earthquake.